-Parents who praise their children too much, give constant advice, ask a lot of questions, or joke around all the time are not doing their children any favors.
+Parents who praise their children too much, give constant advice, ask too many questions, or joke around all the time are not doing their children any favors.
 While parents who become fused with their children usually have the best interests of their children in mind, they harm their children by inadvertently serving their own insecurities.
-Such expressions of too much attachment result in children becoming dependent and incapable, and/or secretive, detached and rebellious.
+Such expressions of too much attachment result in children becoming dependent and incapable, or secretive, detached and rebellious.

 Praise for Self-esteem

 In hopes of fostering their children’s self-esteem, parents sometimes praise and compliment their children too much, which can result in the following problems:

 1. When a child gets used to a lot of praise, he or she can become dependent on external validation, losing sight of his or her own internal compass.

 2. Too much praise can lead a child to feel inadequate because excessive praise actually expresses the parent’s anxiety over the child’s self-esteem.
 Expressions of support tinged with anxiety will then backfire.